-Fresh off election victory, Biden turns to virus response
+Biden turns to coronavirus response, names advisory board

 “Now that we are post election, let’s just handle this based on the science and not the politics of this disease and the pandemic,” he said.

-New York Gov. Andrew Cuomo, a Democrat, said he believes even the most ardent COVID deniers will strike a more conciliatory tone as Trump’s election defeat sinks in.
+New York Gov. Andrew Cuomo, a Democrat, said he believes even the most ardent COVID-19 deniers will strike a more conciliatory tone as Trump’s election defeat sinks in.

 “I think the political pressure of denying COVID is gone,” he said Sunday on ABC’s “This Week.”
 “I think you’ll see scientists speak with an unmuzzled voice now.
 And I think the numbers are going to go up, and Americans are going to get how serious this is.”

-The president-elect is limited in what he can legally do before he’s officially sworn in, but he and his transition team should begin laying the groundwork immediately, said Dr. Leana Wen, a public health professor at George Washington University and former health commissioner for Baltimore.
+The president-elect is limited in what he can legally do before he’s sworn in, but he and his transition team should begin laying the groundwork immediately, said Dr. Leana Wen, a public health professor at George Washington University and former health commissioner for Baltimore.

 Establishing some consensus with state leaders on a national response, including a nationwide mask mandate, should be a top priority, she said.
 Opposition to wearing masks remains a stubborn issue, particularly in some of the hardest-hit states.